dgroomes/micronaut-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * DONE Add a server example.
 I want to showcase a "hello world" endpoint and do gzip compression.
-* Track the issue about the Gradle "run" task being cached starting in version 3.0.0 of the Micronaut Gradle plugin.
+* DONE Track the issue about the Gradle "run" task being cached starting in version 3.0.0 of the Micronaut Gradle plugin.
   * Update: see <https://github.com/micronaut-projects/micronaut-gradle-plugin/issues/385>